Designing-Hope/designing-hope.github.io/index.md

 #### Additional Formats

 This book seeks minimize environmental impact and offer content in accessible formats both on and offline.
 There’s only a handful of printed copies circulating in communites, and that’s on purpose.
 This book was created to be shared.
-Want a printed copy for your community? <a href="https://forms.gle/MLsNfY6AZ4gTZ9QK7" class="request-link">Request a copy</a> and we will make it happen.
+Want a printed copy for your community? <a href="https://forms.gle/MLsNfY6AZ4gTZ9QK7" class="request-link">Request a copy</a>, and we'll make it happen.

 ##### Downloads: